Mystery2099/dnd-5e-spellbook/README.md

 - Browse all spells from the D&D 5e API
 - Search by name
 - Filter by spell level or class
-- View detailed spell information
+- View detailed spell information with markdown rendering
 - Light/dark theme (or use system preference)
 - Caching to avoid hammering the API
+- XSS protection with DOMPurify sanitization
 - Works on mobile and desktop

 ## Setup